-Applicants and subrecipients (if applicable) are encouraged to allocate funds in the project budget to cover personnel and data infrastructure costs to support performance management and program evaluation needs, including but not limited to independent program and project audits to mitigate risks for fraud, waste, and abuse.
+Applicants and subrecipients (if applicable) are encouraged to allocate sufficient costs in the project budget to cover the costs associated for personnel and data infrastructure needs to support performance management and program evaluation needs, including but not limited to independent program and project audits to mitigate risks for fraud, waste, and abuse.

-xxvi.
+xxiv.
 Human Subjects Research